RareSkills/blog/solidity-test-internal-function/solidity-test-internal-function.md

 }
 ```

-## What about testing private solidity functions?
+## What about testing private Solidity functions?

-There is no way to test private functions in solidity as they are not visible to the child contract.
+There is no way to test private functions in Solidity as they are not visible to the child contract.
 The distinction between an internal function and a private function doesn’t exist after the contract is compiled.
 Therefore, you can change private functions to be internal with no negative effect on the gas cost.

 As an exercise for the reader, benchmark the following code to see that changing `foo` to be internal does not affect the gas cost.